broadbr/capstone/Notes.md

     Combined both displays into one by changing the display source when ocr starts this cause zooming to break, fixed zooming by implimenting a flag flag sets whenever a zoom occurs and refreshes the display.

+4/6
+    switching to argos-translate to improve performance over transformers.